 View a List of Countries Where this Requirement Applies (PDF)

 Degree in progress: If you have not yet finished your degree at the time of application, you will still need to submit your in-progress unofficial transcript via the online Oregon MBA departmental application.
-However, you do NOT need to send your official (in-progress) transcript to the Office of Admissions until after your degree is conferred.
+However, you do NOT need to send your official (in-progress) transcript to the Office of the Registrar until after your degree is conferred.

 Official transcripts and applicable degree certificates should be sent to:

 5257 University of Oregon

 Contact the Graduate School at email@example.com with questions regarding the transcript requirement.

 If transcripts or mark sheets do not indicate the degree conferred, applicants must also submit a degree certificate in English and in the original language.
 Both versions must be marked by a stamp in a different colored ink or raised seal by the university.

 If academic records and diplomas are not issued in English by the institution, both the official records in their original language and an authorized English translation must be sent.
 All translations should be complete and literal renditions of the original records.
 Institutions using the Pass/No Pass grading system should provide a written course evaluation for each class.

 Contact the Graduate School at firstname.lastname@example.org with questions regarding the degree certificate requirement.